capfredf/clang-repl-cc/content/_index.md

 ## My Approach

+**Pull Request** : [D154382](https://reviews.llvm.org/D154382)

+### Highlights

+1. In the submitted patch, we made every effort to integrate the component with the existing infrastructure while not reinventing the wheel.
+Starting from home-brewed code completion modules, it took multiple iterations for us to work out the current solution where ~ASTUnit::codeComplete~ is employed to do the heavy-lifting job.

-The auto-completion for Clang-Repl piggybacks on Clang’s Sema and parsing infrastructures with a relatively small amount of new extensions.
-First, new completion contexts were added so the `Sema` can provide correct completion results for the new declaration kind that Clang-Repl uses model statements on the global scope.
+2. New completion contexts were added so the `Sema` can provide correct completion results for the new declaration kind that Clang-Repl uses model statements on the global scope.
 In a regular C++ file, expression statements are not allowed to appear at the top level.
 Therefore, `Sema` will exclude invalid completion candidates for expression statements.
 However, they are common input at a REPL.

-We redefined code completion contexts to address the issue.
+## Demo

-## Contributions
+## Under Development

-**Pull Request** : [D154382](https://reviews.llvm.org/D154382)

-In the submitted patch, we made every effort to integrate the component with the existing infrastructure while not reinventing the wheel.
-Here are some highlights:

-1. Due to the nature of compiler instance, a new compiler instance is created for each time of code completion.
-Such a compiler instance carries over AST context source from the main interpreter compiler in order to obtain declarations or bindings from previous input in the same REPL session.

-2. It took multiple iterations to actually

 ## Acknowledgments